 Low Carb Diet Plan Menu and Meal Planning

 Limiting the number of carbs you eat per day and stretching that out between meals and snacks can be a big adjustment to make, especially if you are used to eating a plate full of a variety of foods at every meal.
-Foods high in protein are your best options, because being too hungry is often what makes many people trying to go on a new diet struggle to stick to it.
+Foods high in protein and fat are your best options.
+Being hungry all the time is the main culprit to why people have a tough time sticking to a diet.
 A dose of healthy fat at each meal will also help keep your belly from grumbling.

-Here is a sample three-meal and snack menu that can give you an idea of the kinds of meals and snacks you can expect to prepare for yourself throughout the day on a low carb meal plan.
-This will seem like less food than what you are used to eating, but if you stick with healthy foods, you will get used to it in time.
+Here is a sample three-meal and snack menu that can give you an idea of the kinds of meals and snacks you can expect to prepare for yourself throughout the day on a low carb diet plan.
+This will seem like less food than what you are used to eating, but if you stick with healthy foods, you will get used to it fairly quickly.

 - Full-fat yogurt